privacy-scaling-explorations/mixer/README.md

   `kovanPrivateKeys.json` file you just created if not in the contracts directory.

-- If you want to test only on ganache, put disalbe : true on all other network (kovan, ... )
+- If you want to test only on ganache, put disalbe : true on all other network (kovan, ... ) Or if you want to run the test, in config : ln -s local-test.yaml local-dev.yaml

 Install dependencies for the libsemaphore submodule:
 ```bash